Induced odd cycle packing number, independent sets, and chromatic number: Introduction

 \section{Introduction}

-The graph classes defined by forbidden cycles or induced cycles of certain lengths figure prominently in the structural graph theory, motivated in particular by the Strong Perfect Graph Theorem~\cite{sperft} which shows that perfect graphs are characterized by forbidden odd holes and their complements.
+The graph classes defined by forbidden cycles or induced cycles of certain lengths figure prominently in the structural graph theory, motivated in particular by the Strong Perfect Graph Theorem~\cite{sperft}, which shows that perfect graphs are characterized by forbidden odd holes and their complements.
 The most interesting graph parameters in the context of these graph classes are the chromatic number, the independence number, and the clique number: while they are NP-hard to approximate within any fixed precision~\cite{colnonap} in general graphs, using semidefinite programming they can be determined in polynomial time for perfect graphs~\cite{GLS}.

 Perfect graphs also motivate the concept of $\chi$-boundedness.
 A class of graphs is \emph{$\chi$-bounded} if the chromatic number of the graphs from the class can be bounded by a function of the clique number (of course, there is no such function in general, due to numerous known constructions of triangle-free graphs of arbitrarily large chromatic number).
 The notion of $\chi$-boundedness was introduced by Gyarf\'{a}s~\cite{gyarfas1987}, who also proposed a number of influential questions on this topic.
 As an example, he conjectured that graphs without odd holes are $\chi$-bounded; this conjecture was only recently confirmed by Scott and Seymour~\cite{SS}.
-In a similar vein, Bonamy, Charbit, and Thomass\'{e}~\cite{BCT} showed that graph classes that forbid induced cycles of length that is a multiple of 3 have bounded chromatic number.
+In a similar vein, Bonamy, Charbit, and Thomass\'{e}~\cite{BCT} showed that graph classes that forbid induced cycles of length that is a multiple of 3 have bounded chromatic number, inspiring further study of connection between induced cycles of specific lengths and chromatic number.